Back to Guides

 Use KCC if:

-• You want pixel-level control over image processing settings
+• You want pixel-level control over every image processing setting

 • You prefer USB delivery and don't mind the manual process